MinecraftHopper/MinecraftHopper/_help/amd-dedicated-gpu/dedicated_gpu.md

 # How to Switch Between Graphics Card and iGPU with AMD

 #### Question:
-I have a good AMD GPU, but when I play Minecraft I get lower-than-expected FPS
+I have a good AMD GPU, but when I play Minecraft I get lower-than-expected FPS, how can I fix this?

 #### Answer:
 Some computers have a processor that also contains its own GPU, commonly known as the **iGPU** (Integrated Graphics Processing Unit).
 While it functions like most GPUs, it isn't as strong as most graphics cards.
-Getting low FPS despite having a good graphics card could be due to the computer using the iGPU instead of your graphics card.
+One possible cause of the problem could be the computer using the iGPU instead of your graphics card.
 If you have an AMD graphics card, follow the below steps to set your dedicated GPU.

 **NOTE:** Keep in mind that you can't always compare Minecraft with other games, which may be running faster due to better optimisation in those games' engines; as well as the fact that you may be running Minecraft with all the video settings at their maximum values.